dnouri/jabber-the-hutt/README.rst

 =======

-``jaber-the-hut`` requires Python 3.x, and recent versions of libxml2 and libxslt.
+``jaber-the-hut`` requires Python 3.x, and recent versions of libxml2 and libxslt, along with development headers.

 To satisfy these dependenices on a Debian system, do::

-  sudo apt-get install python3 libxml2-dev libxslt-dev
+  sudo apt-get install python3 python3-dev libxml2-dev libxslt-dev

 To then install ``jabber-the-hut`` itself inside a ``virtualenv``::